Wacom Intuos Pro Review: Best Digital Drawing Tablet?

 In Adobe Illustrator, the tablet excels at creating clean, variable-weight vector line art.
 Drawing with the Blob Brush tool feels intuitive, and adjusting paths is far more precise than with a mouse.

-For 3D sculpting in ZBrush, the pressure sensitivity is a game-changer.
+For 3D sculpting in ZBrush, the pressure sensitivity is a major upgrade.
 It allows for organic and subtle control when shaping and detailing models, something that is nearly impossible to achieve with a standard mouse.

 Frequently Asked Questions (FAQ)